callistaenterprise/openshift-tutorial/README.md

 This tutorial shows how you can get started with [OpenShift Origin v1.3](https://www.openshift.org) in a Vagrant box.
 The tutorial tries to use the native Kubernetes CLI, `kubectl`, as much as possible.
 When required the OpenShift CLI, `oc`, is used.

-The tutorial is based on a [Kubernetes tutorial](https://github.com/callistaenterprise/k8s-tutorial), where a backend service, `quotes`, and a frontend web app, `portal`, is deployed in Kubernetes.
+The tutorial is based on a [Kubernetes tutorial](https://github.com/callistaenterprise/k8s-tutorial), where a backend service, `quotes`, serves a frontend web app, `portal`, with quotes in different languages.

 To simplify this tutorial the Docker images for both `quotes` and `portal` have already been created and pushed to DockerHub, see [quotes](https://hub.docker.com/r/magnuslarsson/quotes/) and [portal](https://hub.docker.com/r/magnuslarsson/portal/)  on DockerHub.